Tax Refund Calculator 2026: How Much Will I Get Back?

 What is the average tax refund in 2026?

-As of early March 2026, the average federal tax refund is $3,676 according to IRS filing season statistics — up 10.6% from $3,324 at the same point in 2025.
-The jump reflects new OBBBA deductions for tips, overtime, and seniors that many filers are claiming for the first time.
-Note that the average is higher than the median; many filers receive less than $3,676, particularly single filers without dependents.
+As of IRS filing season statistics for the week ending May 8, 2026, the average current-year federal tax refund is $3,276, up 11.5% from $2,939 at the same point in 2025.
+The average is higher than the median; many filers receive less than $3,276, particularly single filers without dependents.

 How do I calculate my tax refund without a calculator?